etotheiguy/pysearch/README.md

 While PySearch searches only functions across Python 3.7+, broader coverage is currently in alpha.
 Our search indexes are hosted in PySearch Cloud, and we're actively working on rolling out a local version.
 All requests are TLS/SSL encrypted, anonymized, and **never** sold or shared.

+## Known Issues

+## Release Notes

+Users appreciate release notes as you update your extension.

+### 0.2.3

+Initial release

 ___

 Made with ❤ by Flowbot Inc